- Conference Centre, level 1

 Guests: Marta Klak, MD, PhD (Foundation of Research and Science Development), Amy Karle

 Although we still associate human organs growing in bioreactors with science fiction, this vision is slowly becoming a reality.
 We will talk about cultures and therapies that regenerate organs and ideas for designing their improved versions.
-Doctor Marta Klak will present the design of a bionic pancreas – a project that the Foundation of Research and Science Development is working on.
+Doctor Marta Klak will talk about the bionic pancreas – a project that the Foundation of Research and Science Development is working on.
 This may be a breakthrough achievement of Polish science!
 Patients won’t have to wait for donors, and the transplant procedure will become less invasive and more effective.
-The second guest is Amy Karle – an American artist whose creations concentrate on the intersection of biological sciences and digital technologies.
-She will show the project of a heart – a work in which, through 3D bioprinting and generative engineering, she searches for ways to prevent embolism in blood vessels.
+The second guest is Amy Karle – an American artist whose works concentrates on the intersection of biological sciences and digital technologies.
+She will show the project dedicated to the human heart – a work in which, through 3D bioprinting and generative engineering, she searches for ways to prevent embolism in blood vessels.

 Amy Karle – Amy Karle – acclaimed, ultra-modern artist and futurist specialising in exponential technologies.
 She creates new, hybrid art forms by synthesising physical, biological and computational systems to create emotionally engaging and intellectually stimulating works of art that demonstrate the potential of technology to shape the future.

 As part of the cultural exchange of the American Arts Incubator of the U.S. Department of State, she was an artist-diplomat in Poland and a resident at the Copernicus Science Centre.
 She is often invited as an expert and participant to advisory teams supporting dialogue on the impact of advanced technologies on the future of humans.